The Directed Spanning Forest in the Hyperbolic space: Introduction

 This representation is well adapted to our problem as explained in Section \ref{S:generalsettings}.
 Now, let us define the hyperbolic DSF.
 The set of vertices is given by a homogeneous PPP $N$ of intensity $\lambda>0$ in $(H,ds_H^2)$.
 Given a point $x \in N$, choosing its closest vertex according to a given direction can be interpreted in different ways in the hyperbolic space.
 Hence several hyperbolic DSF could be considered.
-We choose to connect each point $z=(x_1,...,x_d,y) \in N$ to the closest point to $z$ among all points $z'=(x'_1,...,x'_d,y') \in N$ with $y'>y$ (called the \emph{parent} of $z$).
+We choose to connect each point $z=(x_1,...,x_d,y) \in N$ to the closest point to $z$ \tvc{(for the hyperbolic distance)} among all points $z'=(x'_1,...,x'_d,y') \in N$ with $y'>y$ (called the parent or ancestor of $z$, $z$ being the descendant of $z'$).
 An equivalent and more intrinsic definition of this model using horodistances is given in the core of the article.
 The main interest of this definition is the preservation of the link between the DSF and the Radial Spanning Tree (RST) existing in the Euclidean setting.
-The (Euclidean) RST, also defined by \cite{baccelli}, is a random tree whose set of vertices is given by a homogeneous PPP $N$ plus the origin $0$ and defined by connecting each point $x \in N$ to the closest point to $x$ among all points $x' \in N \cup \{0\}$ such that $\|x'\|<\|x\|$.
+The (Euclidean) RST, also defined by \cite{baccelli}, is a random tree whose set of vertices is given by a homogeneous PPP $N$ plus the origin $0$ and defined by connecting each point $z \in N$ to the closest point to $z$ among all points $z' \in N \cup \{0\}$ such that $\|z'\|<\|z\|$.
 In the Euclidean setting, the DSF approximates locally the RST in distribution far from the origin.
-This remains true in the hyperbolic setting for our definition of hyperbolic DSF, but the study of the hyperbolic RST and its link with the DSF is devoted to a future work.
+This remains true in the hyperbolic setting for our definition of hyperbolic DSF. \tvc{The results established in this paper are of great importance for the study of the hyperbolic RST that is not considered here, but in \cite{flammant-RST}}.
 A simulation of the hyperbolic DSF is given in Figure \ref{fig:simuhypdsf}.

 In this paper, we give a complete description of the topological properties of the hyperbolic DSF which present huge differences with the Euclidean case : whatever the dimension $d$, the hyperbolic DSF is a.s. a tree (Theorem \ref{Thm:coalescence}) and admits infinitely many bi-infinite branches (Theorem \ref{Thm:biinfinite}).